reula/PDE/ICTP_SAIFR/Course_add.md

 The program of the couse can be found here: (link to program) and an approximate time line of 8 weeks can be found here: (link to time-line).

 A minimal bibliographical set is listed here: (link to Bibliography)

+### Prerequisites

+Notions of Calculus and Linear Algebra, preferably some exposure to Mathematical methods.
+Some experience with computers and computer languages.
+It is expected that the students have previously installed [Julia](https://julialang.org/downloads/) and adquiere minimal experience with it.
+We will help with this but only in solving problems or specific questions.